ckan/ckan/doc/api.rst

 identified in server responses.
 For example, after successfully POSTing data to a model register, the location of the newly created entity is indicated in the method response's 'Location' header.

+So that the system knows who is making this change, you need to send your API key in the headers - see `CKAN API Keys`_.

 API Versions